davidjguru/davidjguru.github.io/_posts/2020-09-20-200-linux-commands-for-everyday-life.md

 I have thought of this grouping as a collection to get to know your system better and to be able to work better on a daily basis, losing the fear of the "Linux console".
 With these instructions and the flexibility they provide (the commands have many more options than I summarize here) you can perform your daily work with comfort and reliability.

  I thought of this little compilation as a list to quickly locate an option, understand how it works and apply it directly by copy/paste for testing.
 That's why I have taken directly specific cases already parameterized with options and values.
 I think that somehow - and although it's a bit simplistic - with these commands you can survive quite well on a day-to-day basis.
 You can get to know them better by running the command 'man' ìn prompt -> ```man grep```, which gives you more information about each command line tool.
+I preferred to start from the general use or maybe more transversal and finish with the more specific, more related to the world of Drupal (Drush and Drupal Console commands).
  For my part, I only wish that I can be useful to you.
 In rereading the post I have seen the painting of a trajectory of more than ten years in the industry.
 It has been very beautiful.  :_-)

   ---------------------------------------------------------------------------------